SystemsApproach/ops/provision.rst

 The blueprint shown in :numref:`Figure %s <fig-cable_plan>` actually includes two logical clusters sharing a Management Switch and a Management Server.
-The upper cluster corresponds to a production POD, and includes five servers and a 2x2 leaf-spine switching fabric.
-The lower cluster corresponds to a development POD, and includes two servers and a single switch.
+The upper cluster corresponds to a production deployment, and includes five servers and a 2x2 leaf-spine switching fabric.
+The lower cluster is a development deployment, and includes two servers and a single switch.
 Defining such logical groupings of hardware resources is not unique to Aether; we can ask a commercial cloud provider to provision multiple logical clusters, so being able